 To address this, before defining and executing each new search, the Screener Agent calls a custom tool that provides a performance report.
 This report includes two key insights:

-This dynamic feedback equips the agent to vary its search strategy intelligently, improving both efficiency and discovery quality.
+This approach introduces a system of dynamic feedback.
+It equips the agent to vary its search strategy intelligently, improving both efficiency and discovery quality.

 Example performance report provided to the Screener Agent: